The 7 Essential Email Flows for Ecommerce

 Keep Reading: Guide to Ecommerce Email Marketing

-Improves Experience
+Improves experience

 We’ve all experienced brands that don’t execute email flows well (no one wants to be bombarded with abandoned cart emails).
 But when your communication is timely, relevant, and answers questions about your brand, your customers delight in a valuable experience that sets you apart from your competition.

-Builds Relationships
+Builds relationships

 The best email marketing happens when your customers are happy to hear from you.
 Email flows can help establish relationships with your customers by giving them information that helps them make a decision on a purchase.